Vaccination during Pregnancy

-- Anaemia testing in the blood
+- Anemia testing in the blood

 - Pre-pregnancy blood testing to monitor any chronic illnesses you may have had.

-Consume more fruits and vegetables, as well as beans, meat, fish, eggs, cheese, and milk.
+Consume more fruits and vegetables, as well as beans, meat, eggs, cheese, and milk.
 Every day, as directed by your healthcare provider, take iron tablets and any other supplements or medicines you've been prescribed.
 When you get the time, take a rest.

 Benecare health care providers must develop sustained relationships with patients throughout the stages of life so that they can address or facilitate the care of the vast majority of personal health care needs.
 To fulfill this role, Our health care teams, through technology and team care, need to be organized and equipped to address diverse physical health, behavioral health, and social service needs.
 Based on specific health expertise, Our health care teams may assume primary or shared responsibility for providing care.

 At Benecare Hospital, proper pregnancy care guidance is provided by our best Gynaecologist.
 Pregnant women must take the best pregnancy care, it is required for a healthy baby & healthy mother.
 During pregnancy, women should eat healthy food, nutritious food, and Fruits, drink a lot of water, do regular exercise, and do regular check-ups.